aditya-shrivastavv/erp-juno-helper/README.md

 I recommend finding the answers of the question and then fill the answers, then submit and close that browser window

-You can find the answers from wherever you want (You know what i mean).
+You can find the answers from wherever you want (You know what i mean.
+Huh??).
 A prompt is already available in the end of `run.py` file.

 ## Plain JS

-In case the tiles on the side through which you can navigate the questions of the quiz are disabled use this.
-This is not fully automatic but it does the work.
+In case the tiles on the side through which you can navigate the questions of the quiz are disabled the Selenium script will not work.
+So use this script. **This is not fully automatic but it does the work**.

 ### Use